DIC100 Series differential interference contrast microscope system

 Product Introduction

-1. Linearly polarized light from the polarizer passes through a birefringent Nomarski prism, decomposing into two perpendicularly vibrating polarized beams with a certain phase difference;
+1. Linearly polarised light from the polariser passes through a birefringent Nomarski prism, splitting into two orthogonally polarised beams with a defined phase difference.

-The Nomarski prism can be horizontally adjusted, functioning similarly to a phase-shifting compensator, changing the brightness and interference colors between objects and background in the field of view to achieve optimal observation results.
-Figure 1 shows the DIC100 Series differential interference contrast microscopy system.
+The Nomarski prism can be translated horizontally as a phase compensator, adjusting brightness and interference colours between specimen and background to achieve the desired observation.
+Figure 1 illustrates the DIC100 differential interference contrast system.

 Product Features

-• Imaging optical path: 1X (tube lens focal length 180 mm), customizable with different magnification reducers
+• Imaging path: 1X (tube lens focal length 180 mm) with optional reducers

-• Illumination source: 10 W white/blue LED illumination optional
+• Light source: 10 W white LED / blue LED (optional)

 System Configuration and Parameters